Getting your Thai Driving License is a must if you're living in Thailand.

 When you get there, you need to fill in the form with all your information as well as provide all the documents listed above.

 You can't download the form online (yet) but it looks something like that.

-You can use an agency to help you with all the process (which we did) or do it by yourself.
+You can use an agency to help you with all the processes (which we did) or do it by yourself.

-I think that all the forms are in Thai and english but I would recommend bringing someone that speak and read Thai to help or you might do a lot of back and forth with the reception.
+I think that all the forms are in Thai and English but I would recommend bringing someone that speaks and read Thai to help or you might do a lot of back and forth with the reception.

 Once you have all your documents, someone will verify that everything is in order and you will get a number to pass the physical tests.